khaledghobashy/asurt_cdt/README.md

 - **Newton-Euler Augmented Formulation of the EOM:**
 The equations of motion of the system is assembled in the augmented matrix form of Newton-Euler equations and the second time derivative of the constraint equations in terms of the euler parameters directly resulting in a system of DAEs -differential algebraic equations-.
 Due to the use of euler parameters, the mass matrix -inertia tensor elements- is not constant.
 - **Coordinate Partitioning and Integration:**
-Instead of using the implicit BDF integration method to solve the DAEs system directly, the system is partitioned to dependent and independent coordinates numerically based on the jacobian structure of the system constraints then the independent coordinates are re-represented in a state-space structure of first order and then integrated using the explicit runge-kutta method of order 8(5,3).
+Instead of using the implicit BDF integration method to solve the DAEs system directly, the system is partitioned to dependent and independent coordinates numerically based on the jacobian structure of the system constraints then the independent coordinates are re-represented in an **SSODE** -state-space ordinary differential equations- and then integrated using an explicit runge-kutta method of order 8(5,3) implemented in [**_scipy_**](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.ode.html#scipy.integrate.ode).
 The independent coordinates are then used to evaluate the dependent ones using newton-raphson algorithm.

 ## Code structure
 _**Note:** The code is under rapid changes and frequent modifications.
 This is an initial structure._